Musa-Sina-Ertugrul/QuestGame/README.md

 * Developers will use [snake case](https://www.pluralsight.com/blog/software-development/programming-naming-conventions-explained#snake-case)
 * In this project developers must use [pointers](https://realpython.com/pointers-in-python/) for information that is more than 8 bytes
 * Developers will use [Black Formatter](https://github.com/psf/black)
+* Everyone will [create a new environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for this project and everyone will [install packages from requirements.txt](https://note.nkmk.me/en/python-pip-install-requirements/)
 # Contrubition
 Please contact with [Musa Sina ERTUĞRUL](https://www.linkedin.com/in/musa-sina-ertu%C4%9Frul-922416229/)
 # Addition